 Fairy tale-like Chester is considered one of Europe’s most beautiful cities.
-The old town’s collection of quirky stores housed in the Rows (a fully-functioning medieval version of a shopping mall) is reminiscent of a sepia toned Grimm’s tale.
+The old town’s collection of quirky stores housed in Rows (a fully-functioning medieval version of a shopping mall) is reminiscent of sepia toned Grimm’s tale.

 What is truly striking about Chester is its dramatic architecture.
 It has a Victorian movie-set air to it with cobbled streets and narrow alleyways, grand old black and white Tudor buildings which stand shoulder-to-shoulder with slightly skewed half-timbered Victorian and Georgian structures – and not a modern office block in sight.